 Steve Ellis, Reader

-Steve and Sandra have four children and two grandchildren.
+Steve has four children and three grandchildren.
 A long term Crosspool resident, Steve has worked for the same company in Sheffield for nearly thirty five years, and is now retired.
 He is closely involved with the Montgomery Arts and Christian Community Centre (formerly Sheffield Christian Education Council)